peteroupc/encoding/docs/PeterO.Text.ICharacterEncoding.md

     PeterO.Text.ICharacterDecoder GetDecoder();

 Creates a decoder for this character encoding with initial state.
-If the decoder is stateless, multiple calls of this method can return the same decoder.
+If the ecoder is stateless, multiple calls of this method can return the same ecoder.

 <b>Return Value:</b>